HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

    pkix(7) alg(6) 54 }
 ~~~~

-Note: If the hashAlg field in a certConf message is not present the hash algorithm used to calculate the certHash messages MUST be the respective Pre-Hash function as specified in {{Section 7 of I-D.ietf-lamps-pq-composite-sigs}}.
+Note: If the hashAlg field in a certConf message is not present the hash algorithm used to calculate the certHash in the certConf messages MUST be the respective Pre-Hash function as specified in {{Section 7 of I-D.ietf-lamps-pq-composite-sigs}}.

 ## SLH-DSA {#SLH-DSA}